crafatar/crafatar/README.md

 # Crafatar

-Crafatar servers Minecraft skins and heads for use in external applications.
+Crafatar serves Minecraft skins and heads for use in external applications.
+Inspired by [Gravatar](https://gravatar.com) (hence the name) and [Minotar](https://minotar.net).

 ## Usage